Measuring and Managing Customer Satisfaction

 Defining Customer Satisfaction

-Because the concept of customer satisfaction is new to many companies, it’s important to be clear on exactly what’s meant by the term.
+The concept of customer satisfaction is widely used by many organizations, but it’s important to be clear on exactly what’s meant by the term.

 Customer satisfaction is the state of mind that customers have about a company when their expectations have been met or exceeded over the lifetime of the product or service.
 The achievement of customer satisfaction leads to company loyalty and product repurchase.
 There are some important implications of this definition: